Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-read tutorial →The Adafruit STCC4 + SHT41 Sensor is a compact indoor air quality breakout for measuring CO₂, temperature, and humidity in one small board.
-It is a great choice for room air monitors, smart home projects, classroom sensors, ventilation alerts, and Raspberry Pi or Arduino data logging builds.
+read tutorial →Adafruit STCC4 + SHT41 breakout - CO2, temperature, and humidity in one small board.
+Good for room air monitors, smart home builds, classroom sensors, and Raspberry Pi or Arduino logging.

 Yes — all stock ships from our Quezon City warehouse.
 Order before 4 PM weekdays for same-day cutoff via J&T or LBC.